doriangh/CryK/technical_report/ApplicationFlow.md

 # Application flow

 ## Introduction
-CRYK is a statless service vending access to a cryptocurrency RDF data representation.
+CRYK is a stateless service vending access to a cryptocurrency RDF data representation.
 It's main application is for viewing cryptocurrency data in a web browser.
 The service is designed to be used by a web browser, but can be used by any application that can make HTTP requests, with the appropriate response being delivered.

 ## Request handling